 For those who want a classic Sydney hotel

 Throughout Jonah’s 90-plus years of welcoming guests, its views have remained as dazzling as ever.
-It’s perched on top of a hill in Whale Beach 40 kilometres from the CBD, so offers vistas up and down the northern beaches coastline.
+It’s perched on top of a hill in Whale Beach 40 kilometres from the CBD, and offers vistas up and down the northern beaches coastline.
 If you can tear yourself away from the view, its 11 rooms have polished, Hamptons-style fit-outs that reflect the cool, beachy vibe of the smart locale, with beautiful parquetry flooring, bronze lamps, textured wallpaper, linen lounges and Smithmade timber tables.
 For many visitors though, its restaurant has been the draw.
 At the moment it’s manned by executive chef Matteo Zamboni, who brings inspiration from his time cooking in Italy.

 For a harbour jaunt